 Walking the Path of Return: A Feminist, Trauma-Informed Approach to Soul Work

-And as I allowed myself to explore this terrain more deeply, I began to see something clearly: this kind of returning does not happen in isolation.
-It unfolds in relationship — through presence, accompaniment, and being witnessed in ways that make the inner journey more possible.
+And as I allowed myself to explore this terrain more honestly, one thing became increasingly clear: this kind of returning rarely occurs in isolation; rather, it unfolds in relationship, through presence, accompaniment, and the experience of being witnessed in ways that make the inner journey more possible.

 Soul Work Through a Trauma-Informed Lens

 My work had always centred on embodiment, but deepening into trauma-informed practice reshaped how I understood the soul.
-It helped me recognize that many of the habits we criticize in ourselves — over-functioning, shutting down, people-pleasing, perfectionism, vigilance — are not flaws.
+It helped me recognize that many of the habits we criticize in ourselves, such as over-functioning, shutting down, people-pleasing, perfectionism, vigilance, are not flaws.
 They are intelligent adaptations formed in moments when safety or connection was uncertain.

 The soul doesn’t live outside these patterns; it lives underneath them.